Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This color, called "I Need a Refresh-Mint 218A" by Wet n' Wild, is the perfect dupe for the popular mint blue color used by Tiffany & Co.
 This nail polish is easy to apply with the wide brush very much comparable to high quality nail polishes like OPI and Essie.
 Two coats and you're good to go, plus it is a lovely color against all skin tones.
 I highly recommend this shade from the Wet n' Wild line.

 Do you like to receive a manicure and/or a pedicure but feel you can't afford the high prices?
 Have I got a deal for you.
 Check out your local high school and see if they have a beautifican class.
 I recently had a manicure by a senior student and she was supervised by the teacher several times during my manicure.
 I had called ahead of time and made an appointment that was agreeable to my time schedule.
-She was very professional and did a really good job.
-The $6 that the school policy charged was well worth it.
-I got to pick out the color nail polish and happily added a tip to the cost.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.